mokaixu/StarterHacks/README.md

 ```sh
 rails server
 ```
-Visit localhost:3000 in a web browser to see the application
+Visit localhost:3000 in a web browser to see the application.
+When finished, hit Control-C in the terminal windows to kill the rails server.

 ### Set up a Twilio Account